Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 ssh root@192.168.8.1 'tailscale --version'

-The devcontainer is the engagement platform — the operator node.
-Tag it tag:operator, not tag:device.
-Lab 12’s 99-enroll.sh uses tag:device for the Mango.
+The operator console is the engagement platform node.
+Tag it tag:operator.
+The Mango gets tag:device in Step 4.
 The tags must differ for the ACL to enforce operator-vs-drop separation.

 STUDENT="yourname" # replace with your student slot (e.g. alpha)